Prutvi-Naik/Portfolio/README.md

    - Getting stuck with manually toggle
    - Pratice with it
 - Day3
+ - Header
     - Learn about header
     - Desing the header and code for it
     - Learn little bit about framer-motion
     - Make header responsive for mobile
     - ADd Framer-motion for mobile
+ - Footer
+   - Plan footer
+   - Design the footer and code
+   - Make header responsive for mobile
+   - Add links for connect to social media